Upstate Medical University

 CNY Biotech Accelerator Medical Device Innovation Challenge

-CNY Biotech Accelerator’s (CNYBAC) Medical Device Innovation Challenge (MDIC) is supported in part through an Empire State Development grant.
-MDIC is a 6-month mentor program selecting up to 5 early-to-mid stage innovation teams each year with the intent to expand their innovation ecosystem, provide resources and guidance in areas such as intellectual property protection, product design and development, and regulatory strategy.
-MDIC aligns targeted mentors and provides a stipend to The Innovation Law Center to perform commercialization research for each of the selected teams.
-The MDIC serves as a complementary and collaborative initiative to assist teams in preparation for biotech-related incubation programs.
+CNY Biotech Accelerator’s (CNYBAC) Medical Device Innovation Challenge (MDIC) is a 6-month program mentoring 5 early-to-mid stage start-up companies each year.
+The MDIC serves as a complementary and collaborative initiative to assist teams in preparation for biotech-related incubation programs and streamline their process by providing mentorship, resources and connections.
 Teams may participate virtually from anywhere in the US.

-To date, 33 teams have participated in MDIC and have achieved impressive milestones during and upon graduation.
+To date, 37 teams have participated in MDIC and have achieved impressive milestones during and upon graduation:

-MDIC program creator and CNYBAC Executive Director, Kathi Durdon, was recently interviewed by local WCNY affiliate about the program which includes graduate testimonials:
+MDIC program creator and CNYBAC Executive Director, Kathi Durdon, provides more information about the program during a WCNY interview.

-MDIC applications are accepted January 1 through March 31 each year and are reviewed through a due diligence process performed by The Innovation Law Center, Syracuse University with teams selected by the MDIC Review Committee.
-The program starts August 1 (some teams receive early commercialization research in advance of program start by The Innovation Law Center).
+MDIC Applications are accepted through March 31 each year and are reviewed through a due diligence process performed by The Innovation Law Center, College of Law, Syracuse University.
+Teams are selected in June by the MDIC Review Committee.
+The mentorship program starts August 1 with teams receiving commercialization research in advance of program through the Innovation Law Center.
 You may participate virtually or on-site.
-If on-site, you can elect to work at no cost during the 6-month program in the CNYBAC Creation Garage, 841 E. Fayette St., Syracuse, NY.
+If on-site we provide free work space within the CNYBAC Creation Garage.
 All selected teams can utilize this facility at any point during the program.

 CNYBAC Medical Device Innovation Challenge (MDIC) Two-step Application Process

-• Are in early stage development of a medical device per FDA medical device definition.
+• Are in early-to-mid stage development of a medical device per FDA medical device definition.

 • Your innovation is reduced to practice and you are able to apply for a patent, have a provisional patent filed, or patent approved.